thalium/icebox/www/content/posts/getting_started.md

 ## Icebox Bindings

-Starting from here, we will describe the Icebox python API
+Starting from here, we have:
+- An hypervisor back-end, based on VirtualBox
+- A live VM running Windows 10, named "win10"
+- An icebox python module

+We will now describe the various features icebox expose to users.

 ### VM API

-The VM API allows you to attach to a named VM & control it.
-Full script can be found at `src/icebox/icebox_py/examples/vm.py`
+After importing icebox, you can attach to a live VM using `icebox.attach` function.
+It will return an `icebox.Vm` object allowing you to:
+- Pause, resume, step once and control the VM execution
+- Read & write common & MSR registers

 ```python
 import icebox